rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 While I still apply to jobs via job boards and company portals, there are a few other strategies I’ve noticed that offer a much better return on investment:

 1. Start a Network
 - Create a LinkedIn profile.
-Add a profile picturre, and a compelling headline.
+Add a profile picture, and a compelling headline.
 Fill out your work experience, skills and any certifications.
-Link you profile to your Github, portfolio, or other projects.
+Link your profile to your Github, portfolio, or other projects.
 If you are new to networking, start small, just get your presence established.

 2. Grow Your Network
 - Once you have a profile, you can begin networking.
-Reach out to former coworkers, claassmates, or colleagues.
+Reach out to former coworkers, classmates, or colleagues.
 Join online communities on Slack, Discord, Reddit, or other areas focused on your field (Devops, Cloud Engineering, Fronend, Backend, QA, ect).
 Don't be afraid to send messages or to connect with people who work at companies you want to work for.
 This is where the real networking happens.

 3. Engage with your network
 - Don't just add people, you need to interact with them and their posts.
-Like and comment on other people's posts, share relevant content yourself, or aask throughful questions.
-The goal is to provide some value in discussions, even if its shararing articles, tutorials, updates on your job search or your side projects.
-The more you show up, the more memorabale you become, and the more likely people will think of you when a role opens don't.
+Like and comment on other people's posts, share relevant content yourself, or ask thoughtful questions.
+The goal is to provide some value in discussions, even if its sharing articles, tutorials, updates on your job search or your side projects.
+The more you show up, the more memoraable you become, and the more likely people will think of you when a role opens.
 But word of caution, don't spam.
 This is your chance to share your story!

 4. Ask for help, but don't beg or complain
-- Once you have connectionss, or belong to a community, its fine to ask for guidance, feedback or refereals.
+- Once you have connections, or belong to a community, its fine to ask for guidance, feedback or referrals.
 Just don't lead with "can you refer me", instead ask for advice like "I saw you work at xyz, I am exploring similar roles, do you have any tips on how to stand out in their interview process?"
 Be specific about the roles or teams you are interested in.
-And be ready to offer your resume and/or portofilio to make it easaier for them to help you.
+And be ready to offer your resume and/or portfolio to make it easier for them to help you.

 5. Keep track, and follow up!
-- The common saying is networking isn't one and done, its a system, and the is still true.
-Use a spreadsheet, notion, or some other system to keep traack on who you reached out to, and what you discussed, and when to follow up.
-Check in with people occasionally, expecially if they helped you before.
-Lastly, don't forget to celebratae wins and share them with your newtwork.
+- The common saying is networking isn't one and done, its a system, and this is still true.
+Use a spreadsheet, notion, or some other system to keep track of who you reached out to, what you discussed, and when to follow up.
+Check in with people occasionally, especially if they helped you before.
+Lastly, don't forget to celebrate wins and share them with your network.

 ### How to Grow Your Network (Especially After a Job Loss)